Updated: April 10, 2021

 Bob Neff soloed October 14th, 2020, after a protracted gap in his flying.
 Bob actually began flying about 40 years ago at White Sulphur Springs, and did his initial solo flights under the intruction of the late legendary pilot Oscar Tate, who began operating there in about 1936.
 Bob has returned to the air, and is working on his required solo time.

-This is Joelle Heilemann after her very first flight lesson.
-The first 15 -20 hours of training are usually focused on basic flight skill in prepartion for solo flight.
+Joelle Heilemann is beaming with joy after her very first solo flights, April 7, 2021.
+The first 15 to 20 hours of training are usually focused on basic flight skill in prepartion for solo flight.
 After a person soloes, the next step is to gain a few hours of local experience to further develop their flying skills, as well as knowledge, understanding, and wisdom (putting good judgment into practice).
 They still fly part of the time with their instructor, according to individual needs, weather conditions, and preparation for cross-country flights.

 Jackson Croy is enjoying his first flying lesson.
 We flew from Lewisburg, West Virginia to Beckley, and return.
 This type of flight allows a new trainee to go through the same start up, taxi, take-off, approach, and landing routine twice, helps him get aquainted with the sensations of flight, and to experience how fast an airplane can go from one point to another.
 He also began getting familiar with the use of the controls, and how to interpret the information shown on the flight instruments.